 - disappointed, anxious and frustrated.
 Fatigue or boredom sets in.

 - irritable, some may even become angry and violent.
 It feels like everything is going against you.
-You begin to see small inconveniences as big problems.
+You start to see small inconveniences as big problems.
 You will also tend to generalize.
-For example, if the bus didn’t arrive on time this morning, you complain that the transit system has always been inefficient and that going around the city is terribly hard.
+For example, if the bus didn’t arrive on time today, you complain that the transit system has always been inefficient and that going around the city is terribly hard.

 - that you have made a bad decision.
 You begin to think that moving was not such a good idea after all.

 - tense and stressed out.
-This can manifest as physical illness.
-You may get colds and flu often or allergies develop.
+This can manifest as an illness.
+You may get headaches, colds and flu often or allergies develop.
 This is because our immune system is affected when we are stressed or depressed.

 - isolated and helpless.
 This can lead to bouts of homesickness and longing for home.

 - Remember that this is just a phase – you will get over it.
-It is a natural part of this experience.
+It is a normal part of this experience.

-- Often, newcomers find that the quicker they access support and newcomer resources, the faster they get over this period.
+- The sooner newcomers access support and newcomer resources, the faster they get over this period.

 - Try not to be too critical.
-Be open minded and be patient.
+Be open-minded and patient.
 Do not make rash decisions at this point.

 - Manage stress.
 Get a massage, join a gym, pray or go to church, meditate or take up a hobby.